iSchomer/Dualfoil_Storage_Device/README.md

 ## Included in this repository ...
  +  a quick guide to understanding Dualfoil5
- +  a python package that works with Pycap to realistically model batteries
+ +  a Python package that wraps Dualfoil's functionality into a usable and versatile class
- +  graphical representation of sample output data generated from Dualfoil5.2
+ +  sample simulations generated from the Python package independently and within Cap
- +  tests to verify the functionality of the `battery` package
+ +  tests to verify the functionality of the Python package

 ## Installation
  1. Pull the Cap image `dalg24/cap` from Docker with the following command: